-Brighton is a seaside resort town on the southern coast of England and extremely popular in the summer time with Brits (who rarely ever get to see the sun)!
+Brighton is a seaside resort town on the southern coast of England that’s extremely popular in the summer time with Brits (who rarely ever get to see the sun)!
 Brighton sees a lot of parties, festivals, and families during the summer.
 If you are coming in the off season, you won’t find much to do.
 This is a summer time city.
-There is a historic boardwalk here too.

-- Transportation Costs: For a single ride, the bus will cost you $3 USD or $6 USD for an all day ticket.
+- Transportation Costs: For a single ride, the bus will cost you $3.75 USD, $3 USD for a ticket within city center limits, or $6 USD for an all day ticket.
 Tickets can be bought on the bus or in advance through the Brighton and Hove website and pay stations.

 Top Things to Do

 - Brighton Pier – This is probably the most famous attraction in the city and provides a great place for a stroll and people watching.
 It’s particularly beautiful during sunset and sunrise.
 During the day, lots of people come and hang out here.

 - Brighton Beach – In the summer months, Brighton beach can get touristy and crowded, so if you can, go early or late in the day (and season) to beat the crowds.
 It’s the best place to swim, meet people, and get some sun in the city…and maybe in all of England.

 - The Royal Pavilion - The Pavilion was created in 1823 under the direction of King George IV.
 It’s a spectacular piece of architecture to visit.
 There is a ton of pomp and decoration.
 Consider it like the Royal summer house.
 Admission is around $17 USD.

 - Go the Brighton Festival – Every May, Brighton puts on the second biggest art festival in Great Britain.
 There are a large number of exhibits, rides, and food vendors.
 People from all over England attend the event so make sure you book accommodation in advance.
 The festival is free.